erdos/erdos.oauth/README.md

 ```

+### Options

+- `:url` - This url is your OAuth client endpoint.
+You will need to direct your users to this url to start the authentication process.
+Also, your users will be redirected to this url after the auth process.
+- `:id, :secret`  - Your Client Id and Client Secret is set up in the ui of the service providers.
+- `:error, :success` - There ring handler functions are called after the OAuth action.
+Ther equest map will contain a `:oauth-success` or `:oauth-error` key containing the credentials or error description.
+- `:scopes` - A collection of scopes you request.

 ## Best practices

 1. The keys `:url`, `:id`, `:secret` should come from a configuration file.
 Also, make sure not to commit them to an open repository.